kdnelson/StarWar.POS.Angular/README.md

 + TrackBy?
 + Rewrite modals using better bootstrap card and scroll techniques
 + Rewrite home grid using card view and scroll
-+ Why is Card/Grid links not on one line?
-+ Clean up and make nice!
++ Add background image and copywrite to manager pages

 ***** Commands *****